Finishing the web application with Sequent

 </div>

-As we want to access the post records from our author record we need to add an has_many relation in app/records/author_record.rb
+In order to access the post records from our author record, we need to add a has_many relation to PostRecords in AuthorRecord.

 class AuthorRecord < Sequent::ApplicationRecord